 Prerequisite: Approval of course instructor and Yearbook Advisor.
 Note: Elective; DOES NOT fulfill Arts requirement.

 This course provides instruction and workshop experience in various aspects of journalistic production.
 The content includes the steps in the writing process and the multiple types of writing included in publications.
 The course will involve students in all aspects of the creation and publication of the yearbook Aquila.
 Specific elements of the course include the following: developing the theme of the book; selecting layout; creating and editing; taking, selecting and cropping photographs; page layouts, graphics, proofs, and proof-corrections; using organizational and business skills in the promotion of and completion of sales, bookkeeping, publicity, soliciting and arrangement of advertising; method of schedules for pictures, events, and deadlines, delivery of books, returning of original materials to their owners.
 Students need to be willing and able to work collectively towards one goal.
 There will be times when students will be required to complete work outside of the regular school day (i.e., sporting events, club meetings, school events).
-Students will be asked to attend a mandatory workshop hosted by our yearbook company.
-There will be a limit on the number of students allowed in the class.
+Students will be a limit on the number of students allowed in the class.